Innovations at the Institute

 Charles Caplan, M.D.

 Jon Heine, M.D.

 U.S. News Top Doctors was developed in collaboration with Castle Connolly Medical Ltd., publisher of America's Top Doctors®.
 Physicians are chosen primarily based on a peer review process and patient feedback.
 Any licensed doctor in the country can make nominations at any time.

-The Heart & Vascular Institute-Memorial City will soon feature a lab that supports integrated surgical and catheterization procedures.
-The hybrid lab will be equipped with the lighting, sterile field, and anesthesia capabilities required for open-heart surgeries coupled with the sophisticated imaging technology to support the most advanced percutaneous cardiovascular interventions.
-Cardiovascular surgeons and interventional cardiologists will be able to perform collaborative procedures on patients simultaneously, potentially reducing the need for multiple surgeries.
+The Heart & Vascular Institute-Memorial City features a lab that supports integrated surgical and catheterization procedures.
+The hybrid lab is equipped with the lighting, sterile field, and anesthesia capabilities required for open-heart surgeries coupled with the sophisticated imaging technology to support the most advanced percutaneous cardiovascular interventions.
+Cardiovascular surgeons and interventional cardiologists are able to perform collaborative procedures on patients simultaneously, potentially reducing the need for multiple surgeries.

 Memorial Hermann Heart & Vascular Institute - Memorial City

 Houston, Texas 77024